 Gear check and drive to the trailhead.
 Hike to camp in the Eldorado Basin.
 Basic climb school.

 Summit day starts early.
-The climb ascends the Inspiration Glacier from camp to the Eastridge and the base of the summit pyramid.
-We climb snow slopes before reaching the final exposed knife edge ridge to the summit.
+The climb ascends the Inspiration Glacier from camp to the East Ridge and the base of the summit.
+We climb steep snow slopes before reaching the final exposed knife edge ridge to the summit.
 Return to camp.